servertastic/servertastic-api/api2.md

 ###`review`<a name="reselleraccount-review"></a>

-This call returns information about the reseller associated with the provided API key, including the number of points that are available to spend and the details of each order that is currently in the Servertastic system.
+This call returns information about the reseller associated with the provided API key, including the number of points that are available to spend and the details of each order that is currently in the Servertastic system that is not Complete or Cancelled.

 **`review` request**